Plutonomicon/plutarch-plutus/docs/USAGE.md

 > Jack: The best part is: as you don't require `QualifiedDo`, you don't need GHC 9!
 > Chase: This comment is also a bit out of context now.
 We basically want to give the impression that you never even need to consider the `QualifiedDo` method.
 That's why `TermCont` is moved up and prioritized in examples.

 Furthermore, this is very similar to the `Cont` monad - it just operates on Plutarch level terms.
 This means you can draw parallels to utilities and patterns one would use when utilizing the `Cont` monad.
-Here's an example-
+Here's an example:

 ```hs
 import Plutarch.Prelude